krtek4/krtek4.github.io/_posts/2017-02-28-Writing-a-book.md

 my work.
 I probably wasn't the first with this kind of request, so I quickly received an open-document version of the templates.

-As I prefer putting everything a work on in version control, I looked for a way use some kind of markup language like markdown and then transform it to the final version.
+As I prefer putting everything I work on in version control, I looked for a way use some kind of markup language like markdown and then transform it to the final version.

 My first try was with [Pandoc](pandoc), but Packt templates have their own styles that must be